 Humans are not entirely monogamous and probably never were, but the nuclear family – two parents and their biological children – has become the fundamental social unit in almost every society.
 28 Brothers and male cousins generally stay together and create extended family units.
 For most of the past few million years, the foraging lifestyle did not support large or stable communities.
 Family units fragmented into different bands, though adjacent bands were connected by “marriage” and alliances.
 Humans have excellent facial recognition and can recognize their relatives through the years, helping keep the peace between bands that exchanged brides.
 29 On the flipside, bands also competed aggressively and violently for scarce resources.
 Family cohesion was essential for the ongoing cycle of cooperating with “us” to compete against “them”.
 Human social life is the most complex of any animal, and our brains devote a large share of their powers to understanding each other.

 The development of speech is one of the most inscrutable mysteries of human nature.
-It was once so open to guesswork that prestigious journals banned articles on the subject!
-There is now a growing field of indirect evidence from fossil anatomy, comparative linguistics, and prehistoric culture.
 To get a handle on it, I will separate speech into two aspects.
 Vocalization is the physical production of sound with the body.
 Language is the use of symbols to communicate meaning.
 These are two different concepts that just happen to intersect in human speech.
 The present discussion is limited to human vocalization, which, even without language, is fascinating in its own right.
 The linguistic aspect of speech will follow as one of the major topics of Chapter 5.